-If the hostname of the machine on which the LEG is installed is netserv5, the LEG name to be used in the configuration file is "netserv5.CNR.LEG".
-The following example assumes that the subscriber domain associated with the CNR LEG is named subscribers.
+If the hostname of the machine on which the LEG is installed is netserv5, use netserv5.
+CNR.LEG for the LEG name in the configuration file.
+The following example assumes that the name of the subscriber domain associated with the CNR LEG is subscribers.